Steve-Tech/Blog/_posts/2019-03-10-easiest-way-to-connect-your-ps4-controller-to-your-windows-device.md

 For the wired connection (micro USB connection):

 All you have to do is connect to your PC or laptop.
-Windows should recognise it and you&#8217;re good to go!
+Windows should recognise it and you’re good to go!

 &nbsp;